codspire/dbt-airflow-snowflake-example/README.md

 Overview
 ========

 In this project, we leverage the synergy of Apache Airflow, DBT, and Snowflake to construct a data pipeline.
-Our objective is to import raw data into Snowflake, apply DBT transformations, and furnish clean, analysis-ready datasets for Power BI visualization.
+Our objective is to import raw data into Snowflake, apply DBT transformations, and furnish clean, analysis-ready datasets for BI Tools visualization.
 This undertaking showcases the seamless integration and cooperation of these cutting-edge data engineering technologies.
 We use a Maven Analytics sample dataset, comprising two CSV files, featuring churn customer data from a fictional telecom firm.
 The primary CSV file contains 38 columns encompassing personal, contractual, and revenue details of 7,043 California-based customers.
 The second CSV file includes zip code and population information.

 Created by Guillermo Parlade and Josep Sugrañes